 If you’re a dark chocolate fan, you may reap even more benefits.
 Dark chocolate contains lots of compounds called flavonoids, which can help protect anandamide from being broken down.
 Some researchers even speculate that anandamide may play a major role in chocolate cravings.

-Many Americans who enjoy eating a typical Western diet consume too many omega-6 fatty acids, which can promote inflammation and down regulate endocannabinoid production.
+Many Americans who enjoy eating a typical Western diet consume too many omega-6 fatty acids, which can down regulate endocannabinoid production.
 Omega-6 fats are found in things like processed vegetable oils, mayonnaise and salad dressings.

 Some good ways to increase your omega-3 fatty acid intake are to incorporate foods like grass-fed beef, walnuts, chia seeds, flax seeds, wild salmon, omega-3 enriched eggs and sardines into your regular diet.